Further Mathematics has been added to My Courses

 Resources

-All students will need to have access to the course textbooks.
-These are available to purchase or there will be an option to have access to the online version for a small fee.
-Details of this will be available once the student is enrolled.
+All students will need to have access to the course textbooks and will be given free access to the online versions; alternatively, they may wish to purchase textbooks individually for the course at a total cost of about £100.
 The College library is well stocked with other Mathematics books, and students are encouraged to use online resources as appropriate.
-Students will need an advanced scientific or graphical calculator for this course and these can be purchased by the student.
-Advice will be given on choosing an appropriate calculator during induction.

 Enrichment